Panos512/rucio-opint-backend/README.md

 The backend contains a errorpopulation script which is supposed to be run every hour by a cron job, this script will cover and detect errors that are causing transfer/deletion inefficiencies. these errors are then supposed to be read by operators/shifters who have the option to take an action, a suggested action will be provided (actions are also read using the API) and if an action is taken, they then have the option to provide feedback, on whether or not the action resulted in success.
 Their feedback will be saved in the database and used for creating better action suggestions in the future.

-Be aware that this project is still in its early phase.

 ## Setup:
 - Have python3 and pip installed